German-BioImaging/dtqueries/data.md

     ds.streamline_metadata(schema="sfaira")
 ```

-Each column in the table displays how many cells of a given type were found in each dataset:
+Each column in the table displays how many cells of a given type were found in each dataset.
+This is just one example of the type of queryable feature that one might want to extract from
+the datasets.
+In the table, the columns are represented by the following numbers for readability:
 <ol>
 {% for rec in site.data.sfaira["datasets"] %}
    <li>{{ rec.dataset }}</li>